refresh-bio/FAMSA/README.md

 The major algorithmic features in FAMSA are:
 * Pairwise distances based on the longest common subsequence (LCS).
 Thanks to the bit-level parallelism and utilization of SIMD extensions, LCS can be computed very fast.
 * Single-linkage guide trees.
 While being very accurate, single-linkage trees can be established without storing entire distance matrix, which makes them suitable for large alignments.
 Although, the alternative guide tree algorithms like UPGMA and neighbour joining are also provided.
-* The new heuristic based on K-Medoid clustering for generating fast guide trees.
-Medoid trees can be calculated in *O*(*N* log*N*) time and work with all types of subtrees (single linkage, UPGMA, NJ).
-The heuristic can be enabled with `-medoidtree` switch and allow aligning millions of sequences in minutes.
+* The new heuristic based on K-Medoid clustering for generating fast guide trees to align millions of sequences in minutes.
+Medoid trees can be calculated in *O*(*MN* log*N*) time with *M* being the maximum subtree size.
+Medoid trees work with all types of subtrees (single linkage, UPGMA, NJ).
+The heuristic can be enabled with `-medoidtree` and is controlled by two parameters: the number of seed sequences *k* (`-medoid_seeds`) and the maximum subtree size *M* (`-medoid_threshold`).

 ## Experimental results
 The analysis was performed on our extHomFam v37.0 benchmark produced by combining Homstrad references with Pfam v37.0 families (see Data sets section).
 The following algorithms were investigated: